 On 21 December 2017, the Company arranged a Euro-Commercial Paper Programme for an aggregate maximum principal amount of EUR 200 million ("the Programme"), which was registered at the Irish Stock Exchange.
-In 2018 issues amounting to EUR 230 million were launched under this programme, and were redeemed on maturity.
-This programme was extended for a period of 12 months, with the same aggregate maximum principal amount.
+The programme was renewed for 12-month periods in December 2018 and subsequently on 19 December 2019, with the aggregate maximum principal amount increased to EUR 250 million as a result of the latest renewal.
+In 2019 issues amounting to EUR 392.95 million were launched under this Programme, and were redeemed on maturity.
 Under the terms and conditions of the Information Memorandum relating to the Programme and for a period of 12 months, CAF may issue ordinary fixed-income securities with a maturity of less than 364 days, which may be listed on the Irish Stock Exchange, or on any other stock exchange or trading system.
-At 31 December 2018, EUR 75 million of the issues launched and maturing in the opening months of 2019 had not yet fallen due.
+At 31 December 2019, EUR 80 million of the issues launched and maturing in the opening months of 2020 had not yet fallen due (2018: EUR 75 million).

-In 2018 the borrowing costs were incurred amounting to EUR 8,551 thousand (2017: EUR 8,304 thousand).
+In 2019 the borrowing costs were incurred amounting to EUR 11,921 thousand (2018: EUR 8,551 thousand), due to the financial liability and obligations held in 2019.